tiopi/calcosita/README.md

-This is a calc calculator, it solves for integration, derivatives, limits.
+This is an advanced calculator, it solves for integration, derivatives, limits.

 To clone this project simply
 ```